 Personally I prefer a slimmer card case.
 The thick padded neoprene is both a feature of the case, and also potentially it’s biggest downside if you don’t feel like your cards need that much protection.

-The design of the wallet is also a lot skinnier than the similar Think Tank holders because there are less folds, and the lanyard is much longer.
+The design of the wallet is a lot skinnier than the similar Think Tank holders, though, and the lanyard is much longer.
 If you are using the lanyard to clip it into a camera bag, the longer it is, the easier it is to pull out from your bad and reach it without needing to unclip it.

 On the back is the standard business card holder, and there’s also a belt loop which conceivably could be used to attach it to the strap of a bag as well.

 Tenba actually makes an SD version and a CF version of this card wallet as well, but to me the Universal model makes the most sense.
 You can use it for SD, CF, XQD, Micro SD, CFexpress… basically anything!

 14 – Cecila Leather and Canvas SD Card Wallet